PI: Tanuj Gulati, PhD

 Postdoctoral fellow: Aamir Abbasi, PhD

 I completed my PhD in 2019 at Paris-Saclay Institute of Neuroscience (Neuro-PSI) affiliated with the National Center for Scientific Research (CNRS) and University of Paris.
 My thesis research involved development of a closed-loop intracortical brain-machine interface (BMI) setup by combining electrophysiology for motor readout and optogenetics for somatosensory feedback (Abbasi et al 2018 J Neural Eng).
 This BMI setup showed a causal role of somatosensory cortical maps in neuroprosthetic learning.
-My current project looks at the interplay between cerebello-cortical mechanisms of neuroprosthetic learning.
+My current project looks at the cortico-cerebellar mechanisms of neuroprosthetic learning as well as cerebellar stimulation approaches to stroke recovery (Abbasi et al 2021 J Neuroeng Rehab).

 Postdoctoral fellow: Pierson Fleischer, PhD